Some lesser known items good to have in your travel/emergency bag

 [IMG:Drawstring bags (277kB)] [SHOW ALL]

 - Speaking about cables to charge and sync a variety of devices it is smart to get a set of adapters for every port.
 BUDI is a conveniently packed set of USB-A/micro/lightning adapters and Type-C cable.
-In addition to a smart and compact design, it has a built-in card reader and slots for 6 microSD cards allowing you to hold 1.5TB of useful data, and 2 Sim cards in case you need to replace your current one during visiting another country.
+In addition to a smart and compact design, it has a built-in card reader and slots for 6 microSD cards allowing you to hold 1.5TB of useful data, and 2 Sim cards in case you need to replace your current one while abroad.
+Don't forget that cables may be forgotten or broken, so keep some spares.

-- When traveling, long wait times are unavoidable.
-So don't forget USB drives or microSD cards with books, movies, or youtube shows that will make pass the time.
+- When traveling, long wait times are unavoidable and the internet is (shockingly) not always available.
+So don't forget USB drives or microSD cards with books, movies, podcasts, or youtube shows that will make pass the time.
 You can put some useful information there as well.

 - People can underestimate how problematic dust or sand could be.
 A dusty port can prevent the device from charging, dusty device can overheat.
 Had this problem, so now I always take a small dust brush with me.